What We Do

 It takes just the right conditions for a monsoon to form.

-His father died from a sudden heart attack in 2006 while Calvin was still a teenager.
-When he came around to finally cleaning out his father’s closet months later, a pair of camera lenses fell into his hands.
-Wiping the dust off and finding them a new home, Calvin promised that he would one day put them to good use.
+Summer 2006: While grieving the sudden loss of his father, a teenage Calvin was cleaning out his father’s closet when a pair of camera lenses fell into his hands.
+Wiping off the dust, he promised himself that one day he would put them to good use.

-It all adds up: 200+ countries and territories, countless companions, and 11 years later (while also graduating med school and finishing residency on time!), Calvin is still moving even while currently working as an Emergency Medicine Physician and Clinical Assistant Professor based in NYC.
+Now, 240+ countries and territories, countless companions, and 14 years later (all while graduating medical school and completing residency on time), Calvin is still moving — currently working as an Emergency Medicine Physician and Clinical Assistant Professor based in NYC.

-His mission has been and always will be: be aware of the present, monsoon the world, break down stereotypes, dispel the ignorance, and uncover the obscure.
-And with his father’s lenses still at his side, Calvin knows that wherever he’ll go, he’ll never be alone.
+His mission remains clear: be aware of the present, monsoon the world, break down stereotypes, dispel ignorance, and uncover the obscure.
+With his father’s lenses still by his side, Calvin knows that wherever he goes, he’ll never be alone.

 The Monsoon Diaries Team

 The Monsoon Diaries is a community of monsooners run by Calvin Sun and other monsooners.
-The Monsoon Diaries team members help to create trips, co-lead, and document the wild adventures and stories of each monsoon.
+Our monsooning team members help to create trips, co-lead, and document the wild adventures and stories of each monsoon.

 Ann Wen (Guide, Director of People, Pun-erator)